iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 A `Boundary` that has only one `BoundaryBoundsVolumes` relationship is either:

-- Part or all of the bottom surface of the `Subsurface`, or
+- Part or all of the bottom surface of the `Ground`, or
-- Part or all of the top surface (ground level) of the `Subsurface`, or
+- Part or all of the top surface (ground level) of the `Ground`, or
-- Part or all of a sidewall of the `Subsurface`.
+- Part or all of a sidewall of the `Ground`.

-**Is the above statement strictly true?
-Short-term is it possible for us to have voids?**

 The `Surface` property contains a triangular mesh.
 The mesh has a consistent positive normal direction (by the order of the vertices in each triangular face).
 The terms "positive side and "negative side" in the relationships `BoundaryBoundsVolumeOnPositiveSide` and `BoundaryBoundsVolumeOnNegativeSide` refer to this normal.